 - Manual SSH key management consumes a lot of time and is open to errors, although this drawback is shared with the management of usernames and passwords for individual users and servers, as well.

 Excellent access control and monitoring strategies are a crucial part of any infrastructure plan in today’s highly distributed environment.
 Yet manually distributing, revoking, rotating, and auditing SSH keys is a lot of work.
 Incorporating a good control plane is the answer:

 - It eliminates the need to provide SSH keys to individual users and administer them across multiple machines.

 - Centralizes credential management and access by role via an easy-to-use interface, making onboarding and offboarding simple.

 - Enables quick, secure access to any server, any database, local or remote.

-- Is compatible with every database, server OS, SSO provider, and every cloud.
+- Is compatible with every database, server OS, SSO provider, and cloud.

-- Logs every session, captures every query, command, and permission change with a protocol-aware proxy.
-These logs can’t be beat for auditing for abnormal activity or as a tool for meeting regulatory compliance.
+- Logs every session, capture every query, command, and permission change with a protocol-aware proxy.
+These logs can’t be beaten for auditing abnormal activity or as a tool for meeting regulatory compliance.

 StrongDM improves workflow and simplifies administration.
 If you’re ready to step away from the hassles of traditional SSH key management to more modern ways of authenticating, securing, and tracking access, give StrongDM a try.
 You’ll only need five minutes to connect to your first database or server.